darrylgit/ytest/README.md

 ## What do I do?

+Note: this test will require you to have Yarn and Node installed on your machine.

 1. Fork this repo and then clone it onto your machine.
 Then, `cd` into the project you've cloned and run `yarn install` \(hopefully just this once!\).

 2. Add my repo as an upstream: